 it’s also important to note that the luscious burgundy shade – which is really a very sophisticated plum/wine hue – contrasted perfectly with yinka ilori‘s fabulous playground installation in the festival’s shoreditch design district, further enhancing it’s en-trend and oh-so-cool credentials (unlike my attempts at posing naturally on a swing)..

 so, what do you think of the new surface laptop design? i certainly feel that it’s managed to strike that fine balance of something that looks both beautiful and luxurious, whilst being fully functional and effortless to use – making it a total winner in my book!

-this post is in collaboration with in john lewis. the new microsoft surface laptop in burgundy is available exclusively at john lewis and microsoft, retailing at £1,249.00 with a 2-year guarantee. all opinions and photography my own. portrait imagery shot on location at ace hotel shoreditch, with thanks to cate st hill.
+this post is in collaboration with in john lewis. the new microsoft surface laptop in burgundy is available at john lewis and microsoft, retailing at £1,249.00 with a 2-year guarantee. all opinions and photography my own. portrait imagery shot on location at ace hotel shoreditch, with thanks to cate st hill.